rajeshCreate72/rajeshCreate72/README.md

 # Rajesh Gurugunti's GitHub Profile

 Welcome to my GitHub!
-I'm a passionate software developer based in Bangalore, currently working as a React Intern at Nura9.
+I'm a passionate software developer based in Andhra Pradesh, currently working as a React Intern at Nura9.

 ## About Me
 - **Location**: Andhra Pradesh, India